yangliu28/minimal_robot_gripper/README.md

 As the video demonstrate, you can play with the beer or table to see how the capability of a simple robot gripper.
 However the beer is weirdly behaved because the gravity has been set to -0.1m/s^2 for a better control of robot joints.
 You can play with those parameters also.
 More detailed description can be found in the pdf file "ps5_writeup_yxl1450.pdf".

+The video has been uploaded to Youtube: [https://youtu.be/uPjAnxeLxwU](https://youtu.be/uPjAnxeLxwU)